Days Payable Outstanding (DPO): Formula, Meaning, Benchmarks

 A useful interpretation question is not "Is this DPO high or low?" but "Does this number match our working capital strategy and our actual payment behavior?"
 If the answer is yes, the metric is doing its job.
 If the answer is no, DPO is often your first clue that payment policy, execution, and supplier terms are out of sync.

-What A Good DPO Looks Like By Industry And Terms
+What a Good DPO Looks Like by Industry and Terms

 There is no single ideal DPO that applies to every company.
 A healthy result depends on how your business buys, holds, and pays for goods and services, as well as the supplier terms you can realistically negotiate and execute.